nuxeo/nuxeo/nuxeo-runtime-tomcat-adapter/src/main/java/org/nuxeo/runtime/tomcat/README.txt

 The nuxeo classloader will be unique inside tomcat - since you only can have a single nuxeo instance inside tomcat.
 You can deploy multiple wars that are using nuxeo 9and start it if needed).
 These webapps will use the same nuxeo classloader as their parent classloader so that any webapp will see nuxeo classes.
 Web classes must be put in WEB-INF/lib and will not be visible between different nuxeo wars.
-This mechanism allows you having multiple wars sharing the sdame nuxeo instance.
+This mechanism allows you having multiple wars sharing the same nuxeo instance.
 The first started webapp will also start nuxeo - the next ones will only retrieve the nuxeo class loader and use it.
-The last stoped webapp will stop nuxeo.
+The last stopped webapp will stop nuxeo.
 For this to work you need to add the context.xml file described above.

 context.xml configuration